Jakeasaurus/scriptasaurus/WARP.md

 ## Repository Structure

-The codebase is organized by script type and platform:
+The codebase is organized by **use case** rather than script type, making it easier to find tools for specific IT tasks:

-- **`powershell/`** - Windows PowerShell scripts for system administration
+- **`scripts/`** - All automation scripts organized by purpose
-  - System discovery and inventory scripts
+  - `system_discovery/` - System inventory and discovery tools
-  - Software installation and management
+  - `agent_installation/` - Software agent installation and management
+  - `network_management/` - DNS, networking, and connectivity tools
-  - Active Directory operations
+  - `active_directory/` - Active Directory operations
-  - Network configuration
-  - TLS/SSL configuration utilities

-- **`bash/`** - Linux shell scripts for system operations
-  - Agent installation scripts
-  - Migration utilities

-- **`batch/`** - Windows batch files for file operations
-  - Robocopy utilities with permission preservation
+  - `security_compliance/` - Security configurations and compliance
+  - `file_operations/` - File copying and permissions management
+  - `system_maintenance/` - System services and maintenance
+  - `monitoring_tools/` - System monitoring and reporting

 - **`aws_cli_commands/`** - AWS CLI command templates and examples
   - EC2 instance queries and management